analauraarce/angular-basic/README.md

 ## Description 📑

-This is a basic Angular app that allows us to add characters to a list.
-As an introduction to Angular, this app uses Angular basics.
+This is a basic Angular application that allows us to add characters to a list.
+As an introduction to Angular, this application uses Angular basics.

 ## The site is live at
 https://analauraarce.github.io/angular-basic/